-In accordance with IFRS 15 "Revenue from Contracts with Customers", cargo sales are accounted for as cargo revenue after relevant transportation services have been provided.
-For the year ended December 31, 2022, cargo revenue amounted to NT\$116,249,972 thousand.
-Refer to Notes 4 and 27 to the accompanying consolidated financial statements for detailed information.
+In accordance with IFRS 15 "Revenue from Contracts with Customers", passenger sales are accounted for as contract liabilities before relevant transportation services were provided.
+After providing the related services, contract liabilities are reclassified to passenger revenue.
+For the year ended December 31, 2023, passenger revenue was NT\$115,722,524 thousand.
+Refer to Notes 4 and 27 to the accompanying consolidated financial statements for related detailed information.